Birth registration in ancient Rome: Legality

+Ancient Roman birth certificates were introduced in 4 AD due to the lex Aelia Sentia and the lex Papia Poppaea, which were pieces of legislation passed by Emperor Augustus.
+Within 30 days of a child's birth their parents, grandparents, or a representative of the family would legally declare their birth at the Temple of Saturn.
+This process was known as professio.
+Children born illegitimately were prohibited from being registered by Augustus, although Marcus Aurelius may have removed this restriction.
+It is unknown why the process of birth registration was established by the lex Aelia Sentia.
+One possibility is that it was used to determine if a master was at least 20 or younger when freeing a slave.
+Birth registrations were also used to determine if a family had at least 3 children, and was therefore eligible for privileges under the lex Papia Poppaea.
+This law was designed to encourage families to procreate and increase birth rates.

 Completing birth registrations in Roman society were not compulsory.
 Whereas penalties for failure to register in the census existed, no known penalties existed in regard to birth registrations.
 In terms of Roman law, individuals who did not register their birth were neither penalized nor disadvantaged: there are imperial rescripts (a written answer of a Roman emperor to a query or petition in writing) that state that the failure to register children should not deprive them or their right to legitimacy, and there are recorded statements of Roman Emperors Diocletian and Maximian that inform an individual that “It is a well-established rule of law that though a declaration of birth has been lost, your status is not adversely affected.”

 Birth registrations could be used as proof of age; however, from historical evidence, it is clear that they were not regarded as sufficient proof in themselves.
 Oral and written evidence could be used as proof of age.
 For instance, the emperor Hadrian stated in a rescript that when the age of an individual was at issue, all proofs of age should be furnished and a decision reached based on the most credible evidence.
 In another case, the Roman jurist Modestinus concluded that in order to prove one’s age for exemption of certain responsibilities, “age is proved either by notices of birth or by other customary (lawful) evidence.”